rajaalebchiri/PromptlyHub/README.md

 # PromptlyHub

-A simple REST API built with Flask for genrating, and managing AI prompts.
+A simple REST API built with Flask for generating, and managing AI prompts.

 ## Endpoints